-Leukocytes: This test is based on the action of esterase present in leukocytes, which catalyzes the hydrolysis of an indextlest model and the derivative.
-The indext ester liberated reacts with a diazonium salt to produce a beige-pink to purple color.
+Leukocytes: This test is based on the action of esterase present in leukocytes, which catalyzes the hydrolysis of an indoxyl ester derivative.
+The indoxyl ester liberated reacts with a diazonium salt to produce a beige-pink to purple color.

 Ascorbic Acid: This test is based on the action of a complex chelating agent with a polyvalent metal ion in its higher state and an indicator dye that can react with the metal ion in its lower state to produce a color change from blue-green to yellow.